Estebmaister/helmet/README.md

 Hackers can exploit known vulnerabilities in Express/Node if they see that your site is powered by Express.
 X-Powered-By: Express is sent in every request coming from Express by default.
 The `helmet.hidePoweredBy()` middleware will remove the X-Powered-By header.
 You can also explicitly set the header to something else, to throw people off. e.g. `app.use(helmet.hidePoweredBy({ setTo: 'PHP 4.2.0' }))`

+- Added to myApp.js `app.use(hidePoweredBy({ setTo: "PHP 4.2.0" }));`

 **[⬆ back to top](#table-of-contents)**

 ### 3. Mitigate the Risk of Clickjacking with helmet.frameguard()

 Your page could be put in a `<frame>` or `<iframe>` without your consent.
-This can result in clickjacking attacks, among other things.
+This can result in [clickjacking attacks](https://en.wikipedia.org/wiki/Clickjacking), among other things.
 Clickjacking is a technique of tricking a user into interacting with a page different from what the user thinks it is.
 This can be obtained executing your page in a malicious context, by mean of iframing.
 In that context a hacker can put a hidden layer over your page.
 Hidden buttons can be used to run bad scripts.
 This middleware sets the X-Frame-Options header.
 It restricts who can put your site in a frame.
 It has three modes: DENY, SAMEORIGIN, and ALLOW-FROM.

 We don’t need our app to be framed.

 Use `helmet.frameguard()` passing with the configuration object `{action: 'deny'}`.

+- Added to myApp.js `app.use(frameguard({ action: "deny" }));`

 **[⬆ back to top](#table-of-contents)**